API Documentation

 parameter set we include results which present a certificate that is valid for IP 8.8.8.8, but which are not directly hosted on IP 8.8.8.8.

-You can search internet scan data by any type field.
-For instance, to find all results with a server-banner
+For example, to find all results with a server-banner

 containing cherrypy

-You can search for any type field that you discover in the UI.
-Some other commonly-searched type fields:
+You can search for almost any type field that you discover in the UI.
+Some other commonly-searched type fields include:

 http-header

 : To search for a hostname, seen anywhere.
-Hostname matches are right-anchored, sofield=host:example.com
+Hostname matches are right-anchored, soexpression=host:example.com

 will matchfoo.bar.example.com